Alethio36/mediastack/README.md

 # stretch goals
 1) - [] only install wanted apps
 2) - [o] auto configure all the arr apps with eachother (this is not going to happen, to complicated)
-3) - [] setup dns, proxy, and ssl with the apps for lan acess
+3) - [] setup dns, proxy, and ssl with the apps for lan acess (this mediastack has the options for all thses things but mus be manually configured)
 4) - [x] setup jellyfin and jellyseerr to work with cloudflare tunnell
-5) - [ ] setup a docker secrets for sensetie tokens
+5) - [ ] setup a docker secrets for sensetive tokens

 # apps involved